-Combining these into one strategic objective better demonstrates the connectivity between capital adequacy and safety and soundness.
+This better demonstrates the connectivity between capital adequacy and safety and soundness.
 An Enterprise's capital adequacy is one of the indicators of safety and soundness and depends on factors in addition to meeting the minimum and risk-based capital standards.